 Are you embarrassed by your credit card debt?

-I was a few years ago and had $5500 to be exact.
+It was a few years ago and I had $5500 of debt to be exact.
 Paying this debt off was one of the hardest things I’ve ever had to do.
 I’d spend most of my paycheck towards debt and felt miserable.

 Credit card debt is common, unfortunately.
 No one spent time teaching me about debt, and my guess is that no one taught you neither.
 A major part of the problem is being uneducated and learning bad money habits.